FAQs CS & DS Degree Options

 Note: CS, CS + X, and CE majors are not eligible for the CS minor.

-If you have questions about undergraduate CS and blended degree programs that this FAQ page has not addressed, please email undergrad@cs.illinois.edu, and an academic advisor will respond.
+If you have questions about undergraduate CS and blended degree programs that this FAQ page does not address, please email undergrad@siebelschool.illinois.edu, and an academic advisor will respond to you.